conan7882/conan7882.github.io/_includes/cv.md

 <td class="col-md-3"><a><img src='images/projects/yolo.png'  onerror="this.onerror=null;this.src='images/projects/alt.jpg';"/></a> </td>
 <td>
 	<strong>YOLOv3 for Object Detection</strong><br>
 	TensorFlow implementation of YOLOv3 object detection for both inference and training.
-A ready-to-use pre-trained model coverted from official implementation were provided (80 object classes trained on <a href='http://cocodataset.org/'>COCO dataset</a>).
+A ready-to-use pre-trained model converted from official implementation were provided (80 object classes trained on <a href='http://cocodataset.org/'>COCO dataset</a>).
 	<br>
 	[<a href='javascript: none'
     onclick='$("#yolo").toggle()'>details</a>][<a href='https://github.com/conan7882/yolov3' target='_blank'>code</a>]<br>